waxs/que/README.md

 #### refresh(obj)
 Using the `refresh()` method will reinstate the query and remove the present information by updating it with the newly added information.
 All the information in the URL will be replaced.
+This is especially handy if you want to initiate the query with a preset default configuration or need a simple way of rebuilding the query.
 ```javascript
 query.refresh({
     name: 'Sander',